IQSS/dataverse.harvard.edu/doc/globus/download.md

 ### b.
 Globus Connect Personal

-[Globus Connect Personal](https://www.globus.org/globus-connect-personal) needs to be installed on the user's local system.
+[Globus Connect Personal](https://www.globus.org/globus-connect-personal) is a free client offered by Globus.
+Linux, Mac and Windows versions are available.

 Once Globus Connect Personal is installed, you will be asked to log in using your Globus account.
 Globus protocol is based around the idea of transferring data between _collections_.
 Connect Personal will create a Globus Collection on your computer that can be used as the destination end point for data transfers.
 Note that it is also possible to transfer data to collections other than the one on your laptop - you may, for example, facilitate a transfer to an end point hosted by your school where you have write access.
 But for the purposes of this instruction, we are working on the assumption that you are downloading the data locally.